luminovang/documentation/datetime/time.md

 **Return Value:**

-`string` - The day with its appropriate suffix.
+`string` - Return the day with its appropriate suffix.

 ***